mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 domain can help to translate the ideas between the two.

 Also note that I will be using Go as my example language, but none of the concepts discussed here are specific to Go.
-To that end, I've decided to favor readable code over "correct" code, and so have elided things that most gophers hold near-and-dear, such as error checking and proper documentation, in order to make the code as accessible as possible to non-gophers as well.
-As with before, I trust someone with a foot in Go and another language can translate help me translate between the two.
+To that end, I’ve decided to favor readable code over “correct” code, and so have elided things that most gophers hold near-and-dear, such as error checking and proper documentation, in order to make the code as accessible as possible to non-gophers as well.
+As with before, I trust that someone with a foot in Go and another language can help me translate between the two.

 ## Part 1: Program Structure